nafiesl/silsilah/readme.en.md

 > In development progress, any changes of table structure **will be updated** directly to corresponding **migration file**.

 ## About
-Geanology (Silsilah) application to record our family members.
+Genealogy (Silsilah) application to record our family members.

 ## Features
 This application uses Bahasa Indonesia and English based on `config.locale`.